marcus20232023/runfav/README.md

    runfav
    ```

+3. Choose an option:
+   - `(A)dd a new command`: Add a new command to the `~/.fav_commands` file.
-3. Use fuzzy search to find the command you want to run.
+   - `(U)se an existing command`: Use fuzzy search to find and run a command from the `~/.fav_commands` file.
+   - `(R)emove changes`: Restore the original `.bashrc` file and remove the `~/.fav_commands` file.

-4. The selected command will be displayed for editing.
+4. If you choose to use an existing command, the selected command will be displayed for editing.
 Press Enter to run it as-is, or edit it before running.

 ## Requirements